Caste system among South Asian Christians: Tamil Nadu

 Majority of Christians in the state hail from the Nadar, Mukkuvar, Udayar (caste), and Adi Dravidar.
 The mass conversion of Paravars date back to the Portuguese era and the conflict over the Pearl Fishery Coast between the Paravars and arabs in the 15th century AD.
 The Paravars converted 'en masse' to Christianity and became the subjects of the Portuguese king.
 The Nadar conversion to Christianity dates back to the British Colonial Era in the 18th century.
-The first to initiate the conversion was at Mylaudy village by German missionary Rev. Ringeltaube. and he builts many churches and Schools in Kanyakumari district.
+The first to initiate the conversion was at Mylaudy village by German missionary Rev. Ringeltaube. and he built many churches and schools in Kanyakumari district.
 Later in the 19th century, the Vellalars, the Udaiyars and Schedule castes embraced Christianity.
 The cohesion of jatis among caste Christians (e.g. Paravas) and the strength of caste leadership are noted by scholars to be much stronger than comparable predominantly Hindu castes in Tamil Nadu.
 The Christians of Tamil Nadu denote themselves as RC (Roman Catholic) Paravar, RC Nadar, CSI Nadar etc., i.e., they use a combination of the Church and their Hindu caste name.
 Robert L. Hardgrave, a Professor of Humanities, notes in his work The Nadars of TamilNadu.. that a Christian Nadar would enter into a marital alliance with a Hindu Nadar but never with a Christian of another caste and that they would dine with their Hindu brethren but never with a person of their own faith who was beneath them in the social scale.
 As per a native pastor, "Caste sticks to the people as closely as their skins.
 The blood of caste was thicker than the spirit of religion."